 - The organic industry has gone to the government and asked for regulation; they want to be monitored.

-- If a conventional farm sprays their chemicals where they are not supposed to (they have a buffer that they know about), they are legally liable to pay for all the damages to the organic farm.
+- If a conventional farm sprays where they are not supposed to (they have a buffer that they know about), they are legally liable to pay for all the damages to the organic farm.
 This gets extremely expensive if contamination occurs.
 Because of that 3 year turn over the organic farm would have to start the transitional process from conventional to organic over.

 - Organic farming has a mutually beneficial relationship with the earth where it helps regulate the soil and fills it with nutrients.
 Then in turn the soil gives those nutrients back to help grow better produce.
 The longer a farm is organic the more nutrient rich the soil is so the better produce it has.